 Way back in 1994 I wrote an undergraduate thesis for my math degree at Reed College.
 It was a fun project, studying a discrete dynamic system that was an extension of the Ising model.
 Sort of cellular automata meets statistical mechanics.
-It's the only significant thing I've written that's not online (too lazy).

 A few years ago my colleagues from the Santa Fe Institute wrote a preprint from that work, Vortex Dynamics and Entropic Coulomb Forces in Ising and Potts Antiferromagnets and Ice Models.
 They were kind enough to list me as an author even though I barely understand half the paper!
 I do have the pretty pictures, though, plus a healthy appreciation of the complexity of discrete systems.

 I've never met one of the co-authors, Cosma Shalizi.
 But thanks to his having a weblog I now know more about him than the other guys.